lablnet/lablnet.com/src/content/companies/tradejoy.md

 type: company
 ---

-I have join TradeJoy as a Founding Engineer on 01 September, 2025.
+I have join TradeJoy as a Founding Engineer and Venture Partner on 01 September, 2025.
 I am working as a lead developer and responsible for developing and maintaining the company's Software application and code quality.